AnotherPillow/sdvconvertergui/README.md

 The GUI will ask you to install Python 3.8-3.10, while this is not technically required, it is needed for all the current converters.
 If you already have Python installed, you can skip this step.

+## Known Issues/Constraints

+- All JSON files must be json5 (no trailing commas, no comments)

 ## Are the converters the latest version?

 Yes, the GUI downloads the latest version of the converter from github.